samboy/MaraDNS/README.md

 ## Cyber Resilience Act statement

-MaraDNS is a project developed as a strictly volunteer, non-commercial basis.
+MaraDNS is a project developed on a strictly volunteer, non-commercial basis.
 It has been developed outside the course of a commercial activity, developed entirely in the Americas (i.e. *outside of Europe*) and therefore is not subject to the restrictions or conditions of the